devaanshsinha/Hell-Tiles/chat.md

   - `Grid` + Tilemap with a 6×4 walkable layout.
   - Background sprite renderer positioned beneath the board.
   - `Player` GameObject (sprite + `Rigidbody2D`) with grid-based movement (`PlayerGridMover`) and health (`PlayerHealth`, three-heart UI, invulnerability bounce).
-  - Projectile system (`ProjectileSpawner`) that spawns standard `BasicProjectile` prefabs from screen perimeter/circle plus optional homing projectiles every ~15s (uses `continuousTracking` prefab variant).
+  - Projectile director setup:
+    - `ProjectileDirector` orchestrates all projectile tracks and enforces a global cap (50 active shots by default).
+    - `ProjectileSpawner` track handles the original straight fireballs aimed at the player.
+    - `HomingProjectileTrack` spawns the “continuous tracking” variant every ~15 seconds.
+    - `ArrowProjectileTrack` launches random arrows between walkable tiles to keep the board busy.
   - `HeartSpawner` manager that periodically instantiates `HeartPickup` prefabs on random walkable tiles; pickups can be collected even at max health (wastes the pickup) and self-despawn after 4s with a flicker warning.
+  - `CoinSpawner` for animated coin pickups; coins auto-flicker before despawning and increment a persistent coin wallet.
+  - HUD overlay with:
+    - Score counter (`SurvivalTimer`) that accrues points per second (stored in `GameSessionData`, PlayerPrefs-backed).
+    - Heart icons bound to `PlayerHealth`.
+    - Coin counter bound to `CoinWallet` (PlayerPrefs-backed).
+    - `CountdownController` overlay that fades out after a 3-2-1-GO countdown, then enables gameplay scripts (player movement, projectile director, pickups, etc.).
 - `Game Over` scene: displays last and best survival times via `GameOverSceneController`, waits for spacebar to return to `New Game`.
-- UI elements:
+- UI elements (SampleScene):
   - Canvas with TextMeshPro score counter (points per second) driven by `SurvivalTimer`.
   - Hearts UI panel linked to `PlayerHealth`.
-  - Coin counter (`CoinCounter`) pulling totals from `CoinWallet`.
+  - Coin counter (`CoinCounter`) showing the persistent value from `CoinWallet`.
-  - Fullscreen countdown panel (`CountdownController`) that locks gameplay until the 3-2-1-Go animation completes.
+  - Fullscreen countdown panel (`CountdownController`) that locks gameplay until the 3-2-1-Go animation completes and then re-enables the projectile director, player mover, and pickup spawners.
 - Scene flow:
   - `New Game` scene listens for space to jump into the tutorial (`NewGameSceneController`).
   - `Tutorial` scene listens for space to enter the main gameplay (`TutorialSceneController`).